 Party animals, rejoice.
 Your answer for the best place for a smashing Songkran party is here!
 Universally known as the Mecca for party lovers, Pattaya hosts the longest Songkran out of anyone in the kingdom (to very little surprise).
 “Normal” Songkran is celebrated customarily but apparently, that is not enough for Pattaya locals (Old habits die hard, right?).
 Subsequently, “Wan Lai” is celebrated from the 16th-19th April as a 4-day extension to Songkran.
-So, for those who plan to arrive late on the Songkran scene this year, head to Pattaya on the 19th for a wet n’ wild experience, and you’ll thank me later!
+So, for those who plan to arrive late on the Songkran scene in 2020, head to Pattaya on the 19th for a wet n’ wild experience, and you’ll thank me later!

 Dates: April 13th-19th